gohsonghan98/gitbookclone/document/function/Logical/and/and.md

 ### Scenario / Use Case

-The user wants to return the true result and both expression is true.
+The user wants to check if value 1 AND value 2 are both true.
 </br>

 ### Step